wngr/wasm-futures-executor/README.md

 detection and fall back gracefully -- but that's out of scope for this documentation.

+## Is it worth it?

+There is a significant overhead of sending and spawning futures across the thread boundary.
+It makes most sense for long-lived tasks (check out the [factorial](./factorial) demo, which is a rough 3x performance increase).
+As always, make sure to profile your use case.

 ## Related crates and further information

 * The first and foremost resource is the great raytracing demo of the